miskracardano/py-tutorial/notes.md

 **Assignment.**

-Write a program to consolidate risk reporting for clients with assets under our management.
+Write a program to consolidate risk reporting for clients with assets under our management, for a date before today.

 There are a few sources to query for the required data:
 1. portfolios.xlsx: spreadsheet containing all clients and their portfolio data.
 2. cashrisks.csv: text file containing risks associated to cash portfolio, i.e. liabilities.
 3. fx API: API with available risk data for FX portfolios.